 They look practically the same as the day I painted them.

 I do believe the milk paint bonded a little better.
-But, that's a hard question because I painted the milk paint on to primer, not the cabinets themselves.
-I was pleased with how well the poly acrylic bonded directly to the cabinet though.
+But, that’s a hard question because I painted the milk paint on to primer, not the cabinets themselves.
+I was pleased with how well the latex cabinet paint bonded directly to the cabinet though.

 I'll recap my experience below: